Unveiling Overlooked Performance Variance in Serverless Computing: Methodology

 \subsection{Collection and analysis of serverless functions}

-To answer RQ2 to RQ4, we collect serverless functions used in the 59 research papers.
-We focus on serverless functions executed on AWS Lambda and Google Cloud Functions, which are the most widely-adopted public serverless platforms~\cite{serverlesscommunitysurvey1, eismann2021state, hassan2021survey}.
-Moreover, we select serverless functions that are open-sourced and have documentation to assist with the execution.
-In addition, we focus on serverless functions written in Python and JavaScript, which are the two most widely-used programming languages for serverless functions~\cite{serverlesscommunitysurvey, serverlesscommunitysurvey1, eismann2021state, eskandani2021wonderless, scheuner2020function}.
-According to these criteria, we collect 65 serverless functions covering a wide range of tasks, such as Web requests, video processing, scientific computing, machine learning, and natural language processing.
-Moreover, most serverless functions are included in different common benchmarks from the serverless computing community, such as \textit{FunctionBench}~\cite{kim2019functionbench}, \textit{ServerlessBench}~\cite{yu2020characterizing}, \textit{AWS Sample}~\cite{AWSSamples}, \textit{SeBS}~\cite{copik2021sebs}, and \textit{FaaSDom}~\cite{maissen2020faasdom}.
-Table~\ref{tab:slsfunctions} shows the distributions of the executed serverless platforms and programming languages for the collected 65 serverless functions.
-60 serverless functions are executed on AWS Lambda, while 5 functions are executed on Google Cloud Functions.
-It can be because the advent of AWS Lambda was the main reason for the popularity of serverless computing~\cite{wen2022literature, JonasCoRR2019new, WenServerless21}.
-Moreover, 53 serverless functions are written in Python, while 12 functions are written in JavaScript.
-Such a distribution can be attributed to the increasing number of tasks that use popular Python third-party libraries, e.g., \textit{Pandas} and \textit{Scikit Learn}.
+To answer RQ2 and RQ3, we extract serverless functions used in the 99 research papers.
+We follow previous work~\cite{wen2023FaaSlight} to focus on serverless functions developed using the most widely adopted \textit{serverless platforms} (i.e., AWS Lambda and Google Cloud Functions) and \textit{programming languages} (i.e., Python and JavaScript).
+Moreover, we select serverless functions that are open-sourced and have the corresponding guidance documentation to assist with the execution.
+According to these criteria, the first two authors jointly extract and finally collect 72 serverless functions covering a wide range of tasks, such as Web request handling, video processing, scientific computing, machine learning, and natural language processing.
+Most of the collected serverless functions are included in commonly used benchmarks in serverless computing research~\cite{yu2020characterizing,kim2019functionbench,maissen2020faasdom} and industry~\cite{awsserverlessrepo}, such as \textit{FunctionBench}~\cite{kim2019functionbench}, \textit{ServerlessBench}~\cite{yu2020characterizing}, \textit{AWS Sample}~\cite{AWSSamples}, \textit{SeBS}~\cite{copik2021sebs}, and \textit{FaaSDom}~\cite{maissen2020faasdom}.
+Among these serverless functions, 67 serverless functions are executed on AWS Lambda, while 5 serverless functions are executed on Google Cloud Functions.
+It can be because the advent of AWS Lambda was the main reason for the popularity of serverless computing~\cite{wen2022literature,JonasCoRR2019new,WenServerless21}.
+Moreover, 59 serverless functions are written in Python, while 13 serverless functions are written in JavaScript.
+Such a distribution can be attributed to the increasing number of tasks that use popular Python third-party libraries~\cite{wen2022literature}.
+We denote the 72 serverless functions as \textit{Func1}, \textit{Func2}, ..., and \textit{Func72}.
+The number mapping information about serverless functions is provided in our repository~\cite{ourdata}.